rubarb/bamboo-ci-tutorial/04-Integration-with-tests.md

-Integrating tests with the Jenkins Sauce OnDemand plugin
+Integrating tests with the Bamboo Sauce OnDemand plugin
 =============

 To run the tests, go the Bamboo dashboard.
 The plan wasn't enabled when we it was created, so click the `Enable plan` image.